 In the middle you have the Canvas which is where you design.

-And last but not least, the Bottom bar with the auto-save indicator and help section with shortcuts, video tutorials, Power tips, and new updates in UXPin .
+And last but not least, the Bottom bar with the auto-save indicator and Help with shortcuts, video tutorials, Power tips, and What's New in UXPin .

 In UXPin, you can change various view options.
 In the top left corner of the Editor, open the menu and go to View options.
 This is where you can: